fcolasante/thingsboard-tutorial/RIOT.md

 ## IoT-LAB Networking example for M3 Nodes
 1. Connect to SSH
-2. Compible the firmware in remote (in your SSH connection)
+2. Compile the firmware in remote (in your SSH connection)
-3. Copy the remote elf into your local pc.
+3. Copy the remote `elf` into your local pc if you want to use iot-lab web interface.
 ```s
 scp colasant@grenoble.iot-lab.info:iot-lab/parts/RIOT/examples/gnrc_networking/bin/iotlab-m3/gnrc_networking.elf gnrc_networking.elf
 ```